dmundra/siltcoos-river-dam-gates-status/modules/entity_redirect/README.md

 is enabled for that specific content/bundle), individual users can configure their own redirects (on their *profile edit page*).

-Provides four different types of redirection:
+Provides seven different types of redirection:

 - Default: This will not impact the entity but will just go to the default.
 - Add Form: Redirect to a new add form for the content type/entity.
+- Return to Edit Form: Redirect back to the edit form of the entity.
 - Local Url: provide a local url in the form of `/about` to go to any page on the site.
+- Created entity: Redirect to the view of the entity.
+- Go to Layout Builder Page: *If Layout Builder module is enabled*, redirect to the layout builder page of the entity.
 - External Url: Same as local url but to an external location. *Note*: this is only available to users with the permission `set external entity redirects`.